vlad-oles/dgh/README.md

 ## Contributing
 If you found a bug or want to suggest an enhancement, you can create a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 Alternatively, you can email vlad.oles (at) proton (dot) me.

+Once approved, you can follow steps in CONTRIBUTING.md to contribute the changes.

 ## License
 dGH is released under the MIT license.